-Control Methods for Black Widows
+Best Control Methods for Black Widows

 Make the outside of your house and your yard inhospitable to black widow spiders.
 The first thing you will want to do is to clear away any and all vegetation that might be up close and personal with your house, especially ivy.
 That stuff is a haven for spiders.
 Cut back shrubs, plants, and decorative grasses.
 Get rid of rock piles, and move any wood piles as far away from your house as possible.
 Don’t use any outdoor lighting.
 Outdoor lighting attracts bugs galore.
 Black widows eat bugs.
 Do the math.
-If you must use outdoor lights, go with yellow to minimize the number of insects you lure in.
+If you must use outdoor lights, go with yellow or sodium lights to minimize the number of insects you lure in.

 Indoor black widow control measures.
 Don’t leave things lying around.
 Pick up clothes, blankets, magazines, newspapers, and anything else that a black widow might be able to use for a hiding place.
 Move your bed a few inches away from the wall and don’t allow any bedding to hang on the floor.
 Rearrange furniture on a regular basis so you can find any widows that might have set up shop.
 Don’t store firewood indoors.
 Black widows like moisture, so set up a few dehumidifiers.
 If you find other spiders (with the exception of brown recluse spiders) leave them alone.
 Not only will some spiders eat black widows, they also add competition for other bugs so the widows don’t eat quite as well.